Few details in SF stabbing death of Cash App founder Bob Lee

 Part of those late-night sessions involved talking about technology, including San Francisco’s unique role far away from the political power in Washington and the big money in New York.

-“San Francisco is all about the idea and you’re as good as your current or next idea,” said Sowers, who, with Lee’s counsel, went on to start his own North Carolina-based private air charter company.
+“San Francisco is all about the idea, and you’re as good as your current or next idea,” said Sowers, who, with Lee’s counsel, went on to start his own real estate technology company and now works for a North Carolina-based private jet company.

 Sowers said he doesn’t know the origins of the “Crazy Bob” handle Lee used on Twitter.